Recommended workflow

 Notes

-• You can change the default task mode for new tasks in „Edit” > „Project Options…” in the menu bar or use the Show Project Options toolbar icon.
+- You can change the default task mode for new tasks in „Edit” > „Project Options…” in the menu bar or use the toolbar icon.

-• By default, new tasks have estimated durations.
-You can change this in „Edit” > „Project Options…” in the menu bar or use the Show Project Options toolbar icon.
+- By default, new tasks have estimated durations.
+You can change this in „Edit” > „Project Options…” in the menu bar or use the toolbar icon.

 Hint